Erfurt: Sport

 Notable types of sport in Erfurt are athletics, ice skating, cycling (with the oldest velodrome in use in the world, opened in 1885), swimming, handball, volleyball, tennis and football.
 The city's football club FC Rot-Weiß Erfurt is a member of the Regionalliga Nordost and is based in the Steigerwaldstadion.
 The Gunda-Niemann-Stirnemann Halle was the second indoor speed skating arena in Germany.
+It hosted the 2002 edition of the European Speed Skating Championships (German: Eisschnelllauf-Mehrkampfeuropameisterschaft).